LandonCart/webapp-repo/README.md

 Editor/Developer: Landon Dicke

-This is my first application for App/Dev 1
+This is my first web application for App/Dev 1